Krishan45/quick-BBC-news/README.md

-# quick-bcc-news
+# quick-BBC-news
-This code helps you to see all the headlines on the BCC website
+This code helps you to see all the headlines on the BBC website